 Future Transfer Students

 A student who plans to transfer to Northwood in the future should contact the Office of Admissions to speak to a transfer counselor.
 This will allow the student to be advised on the appropriate classes and/or electives to take depending on the student's transfer goals.
-Early planning is better, but a transfer counselor can advise a student at any point regarding their transfer to Northwood.
+Early planning is better, but a transfer coordinator can advise a student at any point regarding their transfer to Northwood.

 International Transfer Students